In this article, we offer our perspective on the top 10 cybersecurity trends.

 Healthcare providers are one of the hardest hit and most vulnerable industries for two reasons:

-1. Personal Health Information (PHI) can sell for hundreds of dollars per record and is often resold to multiple threat actors.
+- Personal Health Information (PHI) can sell for hundreds of dollars per record and is often resold to multiple threat actors.

-2. Security of health systems is typically driven by compliance and not by proper security hygiene.
+- The security of health systems is typically driven by compliance and not by proper security hygiene.

 For example, running vulnerability scans will report on Critical, High, Medium, or Low vulnerabilities.
-While the Critical to High vulnerabilities are often prioritized it’s actually the Medium or Low vulnerabilities that can place you at risk.
+While the Critical to High vulnerabilities are often prioritized it’s the Medium or Low vulnerabilities that can place you at risk.

 Overlooking these vulnerabilities on say a printer, medical equipment, or other connected devices is what enables threat actors to gain entry into your network.

-As we look forward to 2021 we do not see any signs of ransomware slowing down.
-In fact, we expect new targeted variants to be developed with the goal of infecting specific industries: Education, Mining, Transporation, and Energy, to name a few.
+We expect new targeted variants to be developed with the goal of infecting specific industries: Education, Mining, Transporation, and Energy, to name a few.

 Dive Deeper: